FAA orders United to inspect Boeing 777s after emergency

 The NTSB said the cockpit voice recorder and flight data recorder were transported to its lab in Washington for the data to be downloaded and analyzed.
 NTSB investigations can take up to a year or longer, although in major cases the agency generally releases some investigative material midway through the process.

-Airlines in Japan and South Korea also operate planes with the Pratt & Whitney engine.
-Japan Airways and All Nippon Airways have decided to stop operating a combined 32 planes with that engine, according to Nikkei.
+Japan Airways and All Nippon Airways decided to stop operating a combined 32 planes with that engine, according to the financial newspaper Nikkei.

 Nikkei reported that Japan’s Ministry of Land, Infrastructure, Transport and Tourism also ordered the planes out of service, and the ministry said an engine in the same PW4000 family suffered unspecified trouble on a JAL 777 flying to Haneda from Naha on Dec.
 4. It ordered stricter inspections in response.